 Shopping for good

 I’m not suggesting that shopping is a gendered activity.
-But I am saying it was a lot of fun for me to browse for textiles, clothing and jewellery with travel mates who are equally excited about finding the perfect colour and will give me a straight answer to “should I buy this?”
+But it was a lot of fun for me to browse for textiles, clothing and jewellery with fellow travellers who are equally excited about finding the perfect colour and will give a straight answer to ‘should I buy this?’

 We had the chance to visit several co-operatives that directly support rural women artists and craftspeople with fair wages.
-While it might take a few more years for the shops themselves to be run by women, there was a genuine sense of doing good with our purchases.
-And I think our whole group would agree that, when in doubt, get the scarf.
+I think our whole group would agree that, when in doubt, get the scarf.

-Working in the travel industry is not a typical job for women in India.
-Which is just one of many reasons why it was so great to meet our tour leader Anjali.
+I learned that working in the travel industry is not a typical job for women in India.
+Which is just one of many reasons why it was so great to meet our local leader Anjali.
 Like a growing number of women working for Intrepid in India, she’s breaking with tradition and helping to create a more inclusive environment for women visiting this country.

 Confidantes and camaraderie

-Truly, the other women I travelled with are amazing.
-We were three Australians, an American by way of Colombia and me, Canadian.
-We are different ages, at different stages in our relationships and careers.
-And we had the best time together.
+Truly, the other women I travelled with were amazing.
+We were three Australians, an American by way of Colombia and me, a Canadian.
+We are different ages, at different stages in our relationships and careers, and we had the best time together.

-Liisa travelled as a guest of Intrepid on the India Women’s Expedition.
-Our range of Women’s Expeditions create immersive local experiences for women that are ordinarily off limits on our regular group departures.
+Liisa travelled as a guest of Intrepid on the India Women’s Expedition – created with local experiences for women, by women.